 Some of the most common issues why buffering happens on Firestick or Fire TV include:

-Oftentimes the main reasons users experience buffering is due to a bad internet connection.
+Oftentimes the main reason users experience buffering is due to a bad internet connection.
 There are several fixes for this which we outline below.

 The Firestick tends to overheat when used continuously for long hours.